Is it Hard to Build a Log Cabin by Yourself?

 You don’t want the walls of the house to abhorrently contrast the floor in color, nor do you want your house to not have enough space for insulation in the walls.

-Step 3: the External Construction of a Log Cabin
+Step 3: The External Construction of a Log Cabin

 Finally you get to lay down some logs.
 This process revolves around what blueprint you are using for your house.
 Everything that you have done up to this point lead up to this.
 How will the outside of the cabin look.
 What foundation did you original use and what do you plan on using to appeal to the natural setting that your cabin is in.